Ihjas-tk/Face_Smile_Detection/README.md

 # Real-Time Face And Smile Detection

 This is my first project on computer vision.
 It is based on a research paper by Paul Viola and Michael Jones in 2001.
-More popularly known as the Viola James algorithm, even though it was developed two decades ago it is still widely accepted and provides good accuracy for face detection.
+More popularly known as the Viola James Algorithm, even though it was developed two decades ago it is still widely accepted and provides good accuracy for face detection.

 ## Basic Intuition